 » Critical Care Medicine

-DMC Children's Hospital of Michigan is southeast Michigan's major referral center for children who need the most sophisticated medical and surgical care.
+Children's Hospital of Michigan at the Detroit Medical Center is southeast Michigan's major referral center for children who need the most sophisticated medical and surgical care.
 Many of these patients spend time in the Intensive Care Unit (ICU), which also receives referrals from northern Lower Michigan and the Upper Peninsula.
 State-of-the-art support and monitoring of critically ill children is available at the bedside.

 For further information call (313)-745-KIDS or toll-free at (888) 362-2500.